daltyboy11/vocab/readme.md

 Knowing lots of words isn't pedantry.
 Perhaps memorizing them is.
-But being able to draw on a large vocabulary to precisely express thoughts and ideas is an incredible ability; one we all improve on.
+But being able to draw on a large vocabulary to precisely express thoughts and ideas is an incredible ability; one we can all improve on.

 # Usage
 Use `vocab` to manage a list of words you'd like to become familiar with.